vitaliy-ukiru/fsm-telebot/storages/README.md

 ### base64
-If more example than real provider.
+It more example than real provider.

 This provider works over other provider.
 It encodes overlays base64 over the result from base provider.